kstenerud/concise-encoding/ce-structure.md

 This Document
 -------------

-This document describes the logical structure of the Concise Encoding formats, and the data types it supports.
+This document describes the logical structure of the Concise Encoding formats and the data types they support.

-The actual encoding of the [text (CTE)](cte-specification.md) and [binary (CBE)](cbe-specification.md) formats are described in their respective documents.
+The actual encoding of the [text (CTE)](cte-specification.md) and [binary (CBE)](cbe-specification.md) formats are described in their own respective documents.